acheeseye/ai-playing-checkers/README.md

 - Soft save so progress is not lost.
 - Kings are now able to jump in opposite direction.
 - Kings are not displayed correctly when they move from king spot.
+- 3.2.1 hot fix(?)
+Kings are now displayed correctly at all times.
 # Non-Version Related Comments
 - (JH) Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 1/24
 - (JH) ~~Currently working on implementing king transformations/movements.~~ 1/25